-CICAD notes with satisfaction that Grenada has a competent national authority responsible for developing guides, codes of conduct, and other instruments to inform the industry and users in general of controlled chemical substances and has developed such instruments and mechanisms.
-CICAD further observes that the country has an updated register of all individuals and corporations handling controlled chemical substances, and its competent authorities carry out regular inspections and audits of the establishments of individuals and corporations authorized to handle these substances.
-CICAD notes that Grenada does not carry out analyses that include the exchange of information through existing international mechanisms of substances, their analogs, and precursors, which pose a threat to public health.
-CICAD observes that Grenada has legislation incorporating the control measures in Article 12 of the 1988 United Nations Convention to prevent diversion of controlled chemical substances towards illicit activities, which includes all the control measures listed in Paragraph 8, one out of the five control measures listed in Paragraph 9, and incorporate the requests for information set forth in Paragraph 10.
-CICAD notes that the country uses the INCB's PEN Online system to issue pre-export notifications of controlled chemical substances but does not use the PICS system.
-However, CICAD observes that Grenada does not conduct training for drug control personnel or for the identification or handling of controlled chemical substances.
-On the other hand, CICAD notes that the country has budgetary mechanisms to ensure allocation of resources to acquire necessary equipment and supplies for the preliminary identification of substances and the protective equipment required by personnel in charge of these tasks.
-However, CICAD observes that Grenada does not use the OAS/CICAD Model Regulations for the Control of Chemical Substances Used in the Illicit

-Manufacture of Narcotic Drugs and Psychotropic Substances.
+CICAD notes with satisfaction that Guyana has a competent national authority responsible for developing guides, codes of conduct, and other instruments to inform the industry and users in general of controlled chemical substances and has developed such instruments and mechanisms.
+Further, CICAD observes that the country has an updated register of all individuals and corporations handling controlled chemical substances and its competent authorities carry out regular inspections and audits of the establishments of individuals and corporations authorized to handle these substances.
+CICAD notes that Guyana carries out analyses that include the exchange of information through existing international mechanisms of substances, their analogs, and precursors, which pose a threat to public health.
+CICAD observes that Guyana has legislation incorporating the control measures in Article 12 of the 1988 United Nations Convention to prevent diversion of controlled chemical substances towards illicit activities, which includes all the control measures listed in Article 12, Paragraphs 8 and 9, and requests for information set forth in Paragraph 10 of the 1988 United Nations Convention.
+CICAD notes that the country uses the INCB's PEN Online system to issue pre-export notifications of controlled chemical substances and uses the PICS system.
+CICAD observes that Guyana receives training for drug control personnel and for the identification and handling of controlled chemical substances.
+CICAD notes that the country has budgetary mechanisms to ensure allocation of resources to acquire necessary equipment and supplies for the preliminary identification of substances and the protective equipment required by personnel in charge of these tasks.
+However, CICAD observes that Guyana does not use the OAS/CICAD Model Regulations for the Control of Chemical Substances Used in the Illicit Manufacture of Narcotic Drugs and Psychotropic Substances.